Island Harbour Marina: The Medway Queen Marina

 Later, in the 1960s, cousins Alan and Colin Ridett, with Robert Trapp, constructed the new marina on the old site, which opened in 1966.
-By this time, they had already bought the Paddle Steamer Medway Queen, which arrived in 1965 (see below).
+By this time, they had already bought the Paddle Steamer PS Medway Queen, which arrived in 1965 (see below).
 This was to be the new Medway Queen Marina's first clubhouse, with berths being available in the original tide mill's two millponds.
 Despite having been open for some years, the Medway Queen Marina was officially opened on Friday 28 May 1971 by M. Claude Prouvoyeur, the Mayor of Dunkirk.
 This was because of the Medway Queen's heroic achievements there during the second world war.
 At this time in 1971, the marina won the British Tourist Authority's "Come to Britain" award.
 At the same time the marina also boasted a swimming pool, which has long since disappeared.

 Island Harbour Marina

 Since those early days, the marina has had four different names, being The Medway Queen Marina from 1966, Wight Marina from 1972, Medina Yacht Harbour from 1977 and finally to its current name, Island Harbour Marina from 1987.

 The marina has also changed hands a number of times over the years.
 Eamon O'Connor and his business partner Kevin Webb, bought the marina in January 2013 operated under the company name Uavend Investments LLP.
 In September 2022 they went into administration, In 2025 it was announced that Moses Oyediwura and Jamie Emiabata, the owners of the Breeze restaurant at Island Harbour had now purchased the marina, under the company Island Harbour Marina (IOW) Limited.